core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -11 to -12 ## {#sec-11-12}

+* Clarifications about processing of notifications.

 * Updated derivation of pairwise keys, with more security considerations.

 * Termination of ongoing observations as client, upon leaving or before re-joining the group.

 * Recycling Group IDs by tracking the "Birth Gid" of each group member.

+* Fixes and editorial improvements.

 ## Version -10 to -11 ## {#sec-10-11}